openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-06-05-off1-reverse-proxy-install.md

 # 2024-06 OFF1 reverse proxy install + OFF images container

+**⚠️ IMPORTANT:** We finally didn't use this reverse proxy which was intended to serve images due to un-explained performance issues.
+We didn't have the time to investigate more.

 A new IP address has been allocated so that we can install a nginx reverse proxy on off1.
 The reverse proxy will directly serve static OFF product images.